Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Never probe inside your dog’s ear canal.
 Doing so can cause injury and infection.
 To properly care for your dog’s ears, all you need to do is a regular inspection.

 If the ears appear dirty, take a cotton ball that’s dampened with a liquid ear cleaner.
-Then, gently wipe the dirt in the direction opposite of the ear canal.
+Then, gently wipe the dirt in the direction opposite the ear canal.

 You can always ask your vet for a more thorough inspection and cleaning if your dog ever needs it.